bromanoff/TipTopTyping/README.md

 ![plots comparing performances between layouts](/Figures/results_qwerty-vs-opti.png)

 ### Standing vs. Walking
 Walking has a negative effect on all three performance measures.
 A comparison between character layouts shows, that walking has a stronger negative effect on OPTI for accuracy and task load.
+The amount of keystrokes per character (KSPC) increased from an average 1,27 KSPC while standing by approximately 12,6 % to 1,43 KSPC during walking.
+An increase in keystrokes means a decrease in accuracy.
+This is a much greater loss in performance compared to the 7,5 % decline of text input rate between both mobility scenarios.

 ![plots comparing performances between mobility scenarios](/Figures/results_standing-vs-walking.png)

-Nevertheless, participants were doing less keystrokes per character across all conditions (higher accuracy) with OPTI and were able to increase their accuracy from first to second run with the OPTI layout.
+Nevertheless, participants using OPTI layout were typing with higher accuracy for both standing and walking scenarios and were able to increase their accuracy in between sessions.

 ![plots comparing performances between consecutive trials](/Figures/results_consecutive-trials.png)